If you think leaf blowers are only useful in autumn, stop selling them short!

 Leaf blowers are no one-trick pony.
 These versatile blowing machines can move leaves, grass clippings, debris, and even light snow in the winter.

-The benefit of backpack and push blowers is you don't have to carry them with one hand, making them less taxing to use.
+One benefit of backpack and walk-behind blowers is that you don't have to carry them with one hand, making them less taxing to use.
 However, handheld gas blowers are smaller and easier to store, and many also have a two-in-one blower/vacuum function.